DON’T MISS

 Sterretjes (sparklers)

 Sparklers are little sticks that emit small, bright sparks when lit, like a little twinkling star.
-These are one of the safest kinds of firework, as the sparks are very small.
+These are some of the safest kinds of fireworks, as the sparks are very small.

 Bengaalse lucifers (Bengal matches)